 Catholic Higher Education

 More than 200 colleges and universities in the United States are designated by their religious congregations or bishops as Catholic institutions.
-View maps of the eastern United States and western United States, showing Catholic colleges and universities in those areas of the country, or search among all Catholic institutions.
+View a U.S. map showing Catholic colleges and universities in the country, or search among all Catholic institutions.

 Among their common characteristics: